ljpatrick/marxpaint/magic/docs/en/README.txt

-                  If a 'Starter' image was used as the basis of this image, it should be flipped too, and a record of the flip should be stored as part of Tux Paint's undo buffer stack.
+                  If a 'Starter' image was used as the basis of this image, it should be flipped too, and a record of the flip should be stored as part of Marx Paint's undo buffer stack.
                   Additionally, the fact that the starter has been flipped (or unflipped) should be recorded on disk when the current drawing is saved.